Leonard Peltier leaves prison after Biden commuted his sentence in the killing of two FBI agents

-SUMTERVILLE, Fla. — (AP) — Native American activist Leonard Peltier was released from a Florida prison on Tuesday, weeks after then-President Joe Biden angered law enforcement officials by commuting his life sentence in the 1975 killings of two FBI agents.
+SUMTERVILLE, Fla. — (AP) — Native American activist Leonard Peltier was released from a Florida prison on Tuesday, weeks after then-President Joe Biden angered law enforcement officials by commuting his life sentence to home confinement in the 1975 killings of two FBI agents.

-For nearly half a century, Peltier's imprisonment has symbolized systemic injustice for Native Americans across the country who believe in his innocence.
-The decision to release the 80-year-old to home confinement was celebrated by supporters.
+Peltier, 80, left Coleman penitentiary in an SUV, according to a prison official.
+He didn’t stop to speak with reporters or the roughly two dozen supporters who gathered outside the gates to celebrate his release.

+Peltier, a member of the Turtle Mountain Band of Chippewa Indians in North Dakota, was headed back to his reservation, where family and friends will celebrate his release with him on Wednesday and where the tribe arranged a house for him to live in while serving his home confinement.

 “He represents every person who’s been roughed up by a cop, profiled, had their children harassed at school,” said Nick Estes, a professor of American Indian Studies at the University of Minnesota and a member of the Lower Brule Sioux Tribe who advocated for Peltier’s release.

-But the move just before Biden left office also prompted criticism from those who say Peltier is guilty, including former FBI Director Christopher Wray, who called him "a remorseless killer" in a private letter to Biden obtained by The Associated Press.
+Biden did not pardon Peltier.
+But his Jan.
+20 commutation of Peltier's sentence to home confinement, noting Peltier had spent most of his life behind bars and was in poor health, prompted criticism from those who believe Peltier is guilty.
+Among them is former FBI Director Christopher Wray, who called Peltier "a remorseless killer" in a private letter to Biden obtained by The Associated Press.

-“Granting Peltier any relief from his conviction or sentence is wholly unjustified and would be an affront to the rule of law,” Wray wrote.

-The commutation was not a pardon for crimes committed, something Peltier’s advocates have hoped for since he has always maintained his innocence.

 One of his attorneys, Jenipher Jones, said Peltier was looking forward to going home.

-“We’re so excited for this moment,” Jones said.
+“We’re so excited for this moment,” Jones said before his release.
 “He is in good spirits.
 He has the soul of a warrior.”

-After being released from USP Coleman, a high-security prison, Peltier planned to return to North Dakota, where he is expected to celebrate with friends and family on Wednesday.

-Biden commuted Peltier’s sentence Jan.
-20, noting he had spent most of his life in prison and was now in poor health.
+His supporters outside the prison, including some who waved flags saying “Free Leonard Peltier," were elated.

-“We never thought he would get out,” Ray St. Clair, a member of the White Earth Band of the Minnesota Chippewa Tribe, said shortly before Peltier's release.
+“We never thought he would get out,” said Ray St. Clair, a member of the White Earth Band of the Minnesota Chippewa Tribe who traveled to Florida to be there for Peltier's release.
 “It shows you should never give up hope.
 We can take this repairing the damage that was done.
 This is a start.”

-Peltier, an enrolled member of the Turtle Mountain Band of Chippewa Indians in North Dakota, was active in the American Indian Movement, which beginning in the 1960s fought for Native American treaty rights and tribal self-determination.
+Peltier was active in AIM, which formed in the 1960s and fought for Native American treaty rights and tribal self-determination.

-The group grabbed headlines in 1969 when activists occupied the former prison island of Alcatraz in the San Francisco Bay, and again in 1972, when they presented presidential candidates with a list of demands including the restoration of tribal land.
-After they were ignored, they seized the headquarters of the Bureau of Indian Affairs.

-From then on, the group was subject to FBI surveillance and harassment under a covert program that sought to disrupt activism and was exposed in 1975.

-Peltier's conviction stemmed from a confrontation that year on the Oglala Sioux Indian Reservation in Pine Ridge, South Dakota, in which FBI agents Jack Coler and Ronald Williams were killed.
-According to the FBI, the agents were there to serve arrest warrants for robbery and assault with a dangerous weapon.
+Peltier's conviction stemmed from a 1975 confrontation on the in Pine Ridge Indian Reservation in South Dakota in which the two FBI agents were killed.
+According to the FBI, Coler and Williams were there to serve arrest warrants for robbery and assault with a dangerous weapon.

 Prosecutors maintained at trial that Peltier shot both agents in the head at point-blank range.
-Peltier acknowledged being present and firing a gun at a distance, but he said he fired in self-defense.
+Peltier acknowledged being present and firing a gun at a distance, but he said he fired in self-defense and that his shots weren't the ones that killed the agents.
 A woman who claimed to have seen Peltier shoot the agents later recanted her testimony, saying it had been coerced.

 He was convicted of two counts of first-degree murder and given two consecutive life sentences.

-Two other movement members, co-defendants Robert Robideau and Dino Butler, were acquitted on the grounds of self-defense.
+Two other AIM members, Robert Robideau and Dino Butler, were acquitted on the grounds of self-defense.

 Peltier was denied parole as recently as July and was not eligible to be considered for it again until 2026.